MakieOrg/Makie.jl/docs/examples/layoutables/label.md

 # Label

-This is just normal text, except it's also layoutable.
+This is just normal text, except it's also block.
 A text's size is known, so rows and columns in a GridLayout can shrink to the appropriate width or height.

 \begin{examplefigure}{}